Buhle-Mkhwanazi/Retail-Sales-Analysis/README.md

     **Business Impact**: These customers are critical for business sustainability.

-    **Recommendation**: Implement VIP loyalty programs and personalized outreach to retain these customers.
+    **Recommendation**: Implement VIP loyalty programs and personalised outreach to retain these customers.

 12. Purchasing Behavior by Gender